na-Itms/0ad-gdd/book/gameplay/main/vision.md

 For our team, it will be an uphill battle.
 Though it will be difficult I am sure our team can rise to the challenge.
 Talent attracts talent, and we certainly have a lot of it.
-If we continue to surround ourselves with the best and the brightest we will surely maintain our potential for quality and excellence.
+If we continue to surround ourselves with the best and the brightest, we will surely maintain our potential for quality and excellence.